-- "Company", "we", "us" and "our" are to the combined business of CBAK Energy Technology, Inc., a Nevada corporation, and its consolidated subsidiaries; - "BAK Asia" are to our Hong Kong subsidiary, China BAK Asia Holdings Limited; - "CBAK Trading" are to our PRC subsidiary, Dalian CBAK Trading Co., Ltd.; - "CBAK Power" are to our PRC subsidiary, Dalian CBAK Power Battery Co., Ltd.; - "CBAK Suzhou" are to our PRC subsidiary, CBAK New Energy (Suzhou) Co., Ltd.; - "CBAK Energy" are to our PRC subsidiary, Dalian CBAK Energy Technology Co., Ltd.; - "BAK Investments" are to our Hong Kong subsidiary, BAK Asia Investments Limited; - "CBAK Nanjing" are to our PRC subsidiary, CBAK New Energy (Nanjing) Co., Ltd; - "Nanjing CBAK" are to our PRC subsidiary, Nanjing CBAK New Energy Technology Co., Ltd.; - "Nanjing Daxin" are to our PRC subsidiary, Nanjing Daxin New Energy Automobile Industry Co., Ltd.;
+- "Company", "we", "us" and "our" are to the combined business of CBAK Energy Technology, Inc., a Nevada corporation, and its consolidated subsidiaries; - "BAK Asia" are to our Hong Kong subsidiary, China BAK Asia Holdings Limited; - "CBAK Trading" are to our PRC subsidiary, Dalian CBAK Trading Co., Ltd.; - "CBAK Power" are to our PRC subsidiary, Dalian CBAK Power Battery Co., Ltd.; - \bullet "CBAK Suzhou" are to our PRC subsidiary, CBAK New Energy (Suzhou) Co., Ltd.; - "CBAK Energy" are to our PRC subsidiary, Dalian CBAK Energy Technology Co., Ltd.; - "BAK Investments" are to our Hong Kong subsidiary, BAK Asia Investments Limited; - "CBAK Nanjing" are to our PRC subsidiary, CBAK New Energy (Nanjing) Co., Ltd; - "Nanjing CBAK" are to our PRC subsidiary, Nanjing CBAK New Energy Technology Co., Ltd.; - "Nanjing BFD" are to our PRC subsidiary, Nanjing BFD New Energy Technology Co., Ltd., a company that was previously named Nanjing Daxin New Energy Automobile Industry Co., Ltd.;

-- "Hitrans" are to our 81.56% owned PRC subsidiary, Zhejiang Hitrans Lithium Battery Technology (we, through CBAK Power, hold 81.56% of registered equity interests of Hitrans, representing 75.57% of paid-up capital); - "Guangdong Hitrans" are to Hitrans's 80% owned PRC subsidiary, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd.; - "Haisheng" are to Hitrans's wholly-owned PRC subsidiary, Shaoxing Haisheng International Trading Co., Ltd.; - "China" and "PRC" are to the People's Republic of China; - "RMB" are to Renminbi, the legal currency of China; - "U.S. dollar", "\$" and "US\$" are to the legal currency of the United States; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" is to the Securities Act of 1933, as amended; and - "Exchange Act" are to the Securities Exchange Act of 1934, as amended.
+- "Hitrans" are to our 67.33% owned PRC subsidiary, Zhejiang Hitrans Lithium Battery Technology (we hold 67.33% of registered equity interests of Hitrans, representing 69.12% of paid-up capital, through CBAK Power previously.
+On March 10, 2023, CBAK Power entered into an agreement with Nanjing BFD to transfer the 67.33% equity interests CBAK Power holds in Hitrans to Nanjing BFD.
+As of the date of this report, the registration of the equity transfer with the local government is still in process.
+Following the transaction, Nanjing BFD shall become the controlling shareholder of Hitrans, while CBAK Power no longer holds any of Hitrans's equity interests); - "Guangdong Hitrans" are to Hitrans's 80% owned PRC subsidiary, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd.; - "Haisheng" are to Hitrans's wholly-owned PRC subsidiary, Shaoxing Haisheng International Trading Co., Ltd.; - "China" and "PRC" are to the People's Republic of China; - "RMB" are to Renminbi, the legal currency of China; - "U.S. dollar", "\$" and "US\$" are to the legal currency of the United States; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" is to the Securities Act of 1933, as amended; and - "Exchange Act" are to the Securities Exchange Act of 1934, as amended.